PVDF Cable Tie Properties

 The most common plastics used to manufacture cable ties are polyethylene, polypropylene, and nylon.
 These commodity plastics can come from thousands of sources including original manufacturers, compounders, and recyclers.
 Often the point of origin is price dependent and can change with each production run.
 While these cable ties are inexpensive, their performance in critical applications is inadequate and prone to failure.

 The Kynar® PVDF used in Strong-Ty™ cable ties is manufactured by Arkema and comes from only a single source.
-Consider the following advantages of Strong-Ty™ cable ties:
+Consider the following Strong-Ty™ PVDF cable tie properties:

-- Superior Manufacturing – Injection molding is a critical step which can easily allow contamination into the final cable tie product.
-All Strong-Ty™ cables ties are manufactured following an audited and certified ISO 13485 procedure.
+Superior Manufacturing – Injection molding is a critical step which can easily allow contamination into the final cable tie product.
+Every Strong-Ty™ PVDF cables tie is manufactured following an audited and certified ISO 13485 procedure.
 Every step used in producing our Strong-Ty™ cable ties is optimized and documented so that the final product can be successfully reproduced at any time in the future.
 Also, all Strong-Ty™ cable ties are manufactured and packaged in a cleanroom environment.
 One more improvement used by Nile Polymers to make the best cable ties in the world.

-- No Additives – Strong-Ty™ cable ties provide excellent material properties because of Kynar® PVDF and do so without any reliance on additives such as thermal stabilizers, flame retardants, UV stabilizers, colorants, and plasticizers.
-No additives mean no extractables or leachables to contaminate your process, product or manufacturing environment.
+No Additives – A Strong-Ty™ PVDF cable tie provides excellent long-term performace because of Kynar® PVDF and does so without any reliance on additives such as thermal stabilizers, flame retardants, UV stabilizers, colorants, and plasticizers.
+No additives mean no extractable or leachable contaminates in your process, product or manufacturing environment.